kkeeril/mycvat/README.md

 CVAT is free, online, interactive video and image annotation tool for computer vision.
 It is being used by our team to annotate million of objects with different properties.
-Many UI and UX decisions are based on feedbacks from professional data annotation team.
+Many UI and UX decisions are based on feedbacks from professional data. annotation team.
 Try it online [cvat.org](https://cvat.org).

 ![CVAT screenshot](site/content/en/images/cvat.jpg)